These are our agreed principles for Science, as formulated by children and staff:

 Resources are regularly audited by the science leader and updated as necessary.
 The physical equipment is kept tidily in a central area accessible to all, while electronic resources are stored in a common folder on the school network.

 Staff are knowledgeable, well-prepared, confident and able to stretch the curriculum when needed.
 All Science teaching is a minimum of good.
 Children attain in Science to a level at least as good as that nationally, with no disparity between the genders.
-Pupil Premium and SEND children make good progress in Science, often seeing it as a subject they can excel in, with or without good reading and writing skills.
+Pupil Premium and SEND children make good progress in Science, often seeing it as a subject they can excel in.

 Children are curious, engaged and motivated to learn.
 They are used to being given time to think and share their ideas, safe in the knowledge that making mistakes is all part of the scientific process!
 They are beginning to an extensive mental bank of technical vocabulary which they can use to talk about challenging concepts.
 Their working scientifically skills progress well in small cumulative steps across the key stage.
 At the same time as being adventurous, they are safety-conscious.
 They know how science as a subject applies to their everyday lives, and, through their years at Hill View, develop extensive science capital.